Ethiopia Itinerary & Travel Guide 2024

 Fear not, however – the scenery is often spectacular.

 Given the distances involved, and how many amazing places there are to visit, the more time you can spend here the better.
-Ideally, I’d recommend a month, to avoid being too rushed.
+Ideally, I’d recommend a month, or at least 3 weeks, to avoid being too rushed.

 Ethiopia is a country best enjoyed slowly.
 There’s a lot to take in, and things don’t always run on time.